Orange-eat97/tp/docs/UserGuide.md

 NGOs often serve a large number of beneficiaries with a limited pool of volunteers, making it challenging to respond promptly to those in need.

-By consolidating beneficiary and volunteer data into a single, streamlined system, CareLink enables dispatchers to:
+By consolidating beneficiary and volunteer data into a single, streamlined system, CareLink enables coordinators to:

 * create and update records for beneficiaries and volunteers
 * access information quickly using **optimized find and sort commands**
 * automatically identify the **closest available volunteer**
 * reduce errors and delays caused by manual lookups or outdated records

-In short, CareLink helps dispatchers quickly access and update beneficiary and volunteer records.
+In short, CareLink helps coordinators quickly access and update beneficiary and volunteer records.

 ## Table of Contents